coderefinery/ase-workshop-2019/ase-talk.md

    path of software righteousness.
 Remove the duplication that you have introduced , and get to green quickly.

 ---
+# Starting on red.

+* Focus on one test at a time, and implement the new behaviour step by step - with short feedback cycles.
+* Name the the test properly - it is the test of a new behaviour/feature.

+???
+"Take great care with naming.
+The small investment of deriving highly descriptive test names pays well over time, as tests are read and reread by others who must maintain the code.
+Crafting a good test name will also help you, the test writer, better understand the intent of what you're about to build.

+You'll be writing a number of tests for each behaviour in the system.
+Think about the set of test names as a concordance that quickly provides a developer with a concise summary of that behavior.
+The easier the test names are to digest, the more quickly you and other developers will find what you seek."
+--Jeff Langr, Modern C++ Programming with Test-Driven Development

+---
+# Getting to green.

+---
 # Pair programming and Test Driven Development
 "TDD supported with pair programming is a natural fit.
 Learning TDD is